 Now, some people may want to remove the doors.
 If your cabinet or armoire has doors, especially if they're glass or in any way delicate, remove the screws that attach the hinge, making sure you keep these parts in a plastic bag that can be attached to the inside or bottom of the cabinet.

-Remove the Drawers (If They Make it Too Heavy to Move)
+Remove the Drawers If They're Too Heavy to Move

 If the armoire has drawers, you don't need to remove them unless you think they may come loose during the move or if they add too much weight to the unit.
 If you have drawers, you can keep some items inside if it isn't too heavy or the items aren't breakable.
 Just make sure you stuff a pillow, towel, or blanket inside to keep loose items from moving around.